We will consider human-computer interactions from several perspectives:

 I propose additional conceptual interactions that are more passive:

-- Passive informative – the system provides passive information to the users.
+- Passive Instrumental – the system provides passive information to the user, either from the environment or user’s action.

 User may interact with a system using more than one conceptual interaction model.

 Issuing commands is an example of instructional interactions.
 Instructional interactions are probably the most common form of conceptual interactions.
 It allows the user the most control over the system.
 Specific examples vary form using a VCR to programming.
-In most cases, issuing commands to the operating system are instructional interactions.
+In most cases, issuing commands to the operating system (example of “command line” interaction style) are instructional interactions.
 Icons, menus and control keys are examples of improving the usability command line like instructional interaction.
 Instructional interactions tend to be quick and efficient.

 The conversational Interaction are interactions like user-system dialog.
 Examples of systems that are primarily conversational are help-systems.
 Agents (such as the paper clip) use conversational interaction.
 Implementing conversational model may require voice recognition and text parsing or could use forms.
 The advantage of conversational model is that it can be more natural, but it can also be a slower interaction.
 For example, using automated phone based systems is a slow conversational interaction interface.
 Another disadvantage of conversational interaction is that the user may believe that the system is smarter then it really is, especially if the system uses an animated agent.